saforem2/checkpoint_restart/docs/workflows.md

 ## PBS/PMI style launcher with monitors

-The following shell fragment shows how you might wire `check-hang` and `check-nan` around an MPI job while letting the `check-mate` dispatcher seed rank metadata.
+The following shell fragment shows how you might wire `check-mate-hang` and `check-mate-nan` around an MPI job while letting the `check-mate` dispatcher seed rank metadata.
 The monitors run in the background and exit automatically once a problem is detected.